The Complexity of Drawing Graphs on Few Lines and Few Planes: Computational Hardness of the Line Cover Numbers

 Given three points $a=(x_1,y_1)$, $b=(x_2,y_2)$, $c=(x_3,y_3)$ in the plane, let

 be the scalar triple product of three 3-dimensional vectors $(x_1,y_1,1)$, $(x_2,y_2,1)$, and $(x_3,y_3,1)$.
-As is well known, the following conditions are equivalent: \begin{itemize}[--,noitemsep,topsep=.7ex] \item $\chi(a,b,c)>0$; \item the sequence of vectors $(x_1,y_1,1)$, $(x_2,y_2,1)$, and $(x_3,y_3,1)$ forms a right-handed system in~$\reals^3$; \item $a\ne b$, and the point $c$ lies in the left half-plane with respect to the oriented line $\vec{ab}$; \item the points $a$, $b$, and $c$ are pairwise distinct, non-collinear, and occur counterclockwise in the circumcircle of the triangle~$abc$. \end{itemize} Moreover, $\chi(a,b,c)=0$ if and only if the points $a$, $b$, and $c$ are collinear, including the case that some of them coincide.

-If $\chi(a,b,c)=0$, we still do not know whether the point $a$ lies on the segment~$bc$.
-This happens exactly when the following relation is fulfilled:
+As is well known, the following conditions are equivalent: \begin{itemize} \item $\chi(a,b,c)>0$; \item the sequence of vectors $(x_1,y_1,1)$, $(x_2,y_2,1)$, and $(x_3,y_3,1)$ forms a right-handed system in~$\reals^3$; \item $a\ne b$, and the point $c$ lies in the left half-plane with respect to the oriented line $\vec{ab}$; \item the points $a$, $b$, and $c$ are pairwise distinct, non-collinear, and occur counterclockwise in the circumcircle of the triangle~$\triangle abc$ in this order. \end{itemize} Moreover, $\chi(a,b,c)=0$ if and only if the points $a$, $b$, and $c$ are collinear, including the case that some of them coincide.
+Furthermore, the point $a$ lies on the line segment~$[b,c]$ if and only if the following relation is fulfilled:

+that is, the points $a$, $b$, and $c$ are collinear and the sum of the distances from~$a$ to~$b$ and from~$a$ to~$c$ does not exceed the distance of~$b$ and~$c$.

-Two segments $ab$ and $cd$ do not intersect exactly when the points $a$, $b$, $c$, and~$d$ satisfy the following relation:
+Two line segments $[a,b]$ and $[c,d]$ do not intersect if and only if the points $a$, $b$, $c$, and~$d$ satisfy the following relation:

+that is, $c$ and $d$ are on the same side of the line~$ab$, or $a$ and $b$ are on the same side of the line~$cd$, or $[a,b]$ and $[c,d]$ are disjoint segments lying on the same line.